nbooster/certus-pdf/README.txt

 Compile:

-Create a 'build' folder inside libs\PDF-Writer-master and then run: cmake .. && make and then go to the root folder and run the compilation command (Linux).
+Create a 'build' folder inside libs\PDF-Writer-master and then inside it run: cmake .. && make and then go to the root folder and run the compilation command (Linux).
+Then run: ./main

 Copy-Paste command: